moby/moby/man/docker-update.1.md

 **--kernel-memory**=""
    Kernel memory limit (format: `<number>[<unit>]`, where unit = b, k, m or g)

-   Note that you can not update kernel memory on a running container if the container is started without kernel memory initialized, in this case, it can only be updated after it's stopped.
+   Note that on kernel version older than 4.6, you can not update kernel memory on a running container if the container is started without kernel memory initialized, in this case, it can only be updated after it's stopped.
 The new setting takes effect when the container is started.

 **-m**, **--memory**=""
    Memory limit (format: <number><optional unit>, where unit = b, k, m or g)